acquia/blt/readme/extending-blt.md

             dir: ${deploy.dir}/docroot/profiles/contrib/lightning
             command: npm run install-libraries

-   Or, use a Robo hook in a custom command file (see docs below).
+   Or, use a Robo hook in a custom file (see "Adding a custom Robo Hook" above).

        /**
          * This will be called after the artifact:build command.